 Next, came the treks to Barnes & Noble for books on publishing a website and to audio stores for “better equipment.”
 Resourcefully, we created a voiceover booth — a tri-fold piece of three-foot tall cardboard with sound tiles hot-glued to it.
 We gave up eating in the dining room because it had devolved into cords and bottles and audio mixers and media kits and Glencairns –which, he rebuked one daughter, are NOT for drinking orange juice from and should not be referred to as “Dad’s sippy cups”.
 Mark, who has slept through earthquakes, a volcanic eruption, and many, many teenage boyfriend hysterias, was now stirring at 4:30 a.m. to do interviews with people in Scotland before leaving for work.

 He learned to ‘nose’ whisky — primarily by raiding the spice rack, herb garden, and asking us bizarre questions while we ate dinner in the living room.
 “Mmmm, this guacamole is good — do I taste rosemary?” he inquired.
 Shoving glasses under our noses, he instructed us on the ‘notes’ of a fine whisky and how to properly taste and appreciate them.
-We all learned the difference between Scotch, Bourbon, and why something is called a single malt — a peculiar family bonding experience, but we’d always believed that normal was overrated anyway.
+We all learned the difference between Scotch, Bourbon, and why something is called a single malt — a peculiar family bonding experience, but we’ve always believed that normal was overrated anyway.
 Hadn’t Mark learned the rules of field hockey and the distinct color difference between pink, rose, peach, and blush for us?
 But try as he might, sometimes a man is on his own.
 Mark’s attempts to indoctrinate us temporarily ended on Easter when the disgruntled 13-year old rolled her eyes and told him there was a huge difference between the smell of warm vanilla and lighter fluid.

 By now, even the dogs found the deliveries of whisky samples mundane.
-Baptized by the girls as the “Whisky Fairies”, UPS, FedEx, and DHL delivery people stopped by a couple of times a week, petted the pups, and drove away leaving behind what we tagged “whisky porn,” for Dad.
+Baptized by the girls as the “Whisky Fairies”, UPS, FedEx, and DHL delivery people stopped by a couple of times a week, petted the pups, and drove away leaving behind what we tagged “whisky porn” for Dad.
 Each evening, Mark faithfully opened the packages.
 He gleaned information from the media kits and research.
 He compiled dates and event information to create a calendar and planned out the show — and gleefully told us about the people he was interviewing.

-In summer, with contents of the dining room snowballing, Mark had his first audio recording faux pas.
+In summer, with the contents of the dining room snowballing, Mark had his first audio recording faux pas.
 Each time Mark did an interview or recorded the show, everyone had to be quiet — the dishwasher disengaged, the television muted, the windows closed to muffle the airplanes and train.
 Haddonfield in July can be hot, and without the air conditioning running, Mark was conducting an interview when one of the dogs had a reverberating digestive issue.
 Poor puppy.
 Mark swore, emphatically and artistically.
 He could hear it in the audio, rendering that portion of it unusable.
 We voted WhiskyCast off the first floor into the only semi-empty space in the house — the basement.
 Mark was getting a Man Cave.
 WhiskyCast was getting a home.

 It’s been eight years now, and Mark has produced over 225 hours of WhiskyCast programming.
 We cannot say the process has been easy….or peaceful….but it has always been passionate.
 In WhiskyCast’s childhood, it was a hobby; mature, it is a business with a community at its heart.
 We are beholden to each of you who listen, contribute, and share our love of whisky.